 The Straus Center is a pioneer in the use of sophisticated examination and instrumental techniques to analyze the structural and chemical nature of works of art and historical objects.
 As a research institution, the Straus Center specializes in performing and publishing integrated technical and art historical studies of works of art in a variety of forums.
 Its facilities support a comprehensive range of analytical services, including pigment, stone, ceramic, and metal identiﬁcation, as well as spectroscopic analyses of organic materials including pigments, paint-binding media, and surface treatments and coatings.
 Much of the analytical staﬀ’s time is devoted to supporting student, faculty, and curatorial research.

-The Center for Conservation and Technical Studies was established in 1928 by Edward W. Forbes, director of Harvard University’s Fogg Museum.
+The Department for Technical Studies was established in 1928 by Edward W. Forbes, director of Harvard University’s Fogg Museum.
 It is the oldest ﬁne arts conservation treatment, research, and training facility in the United States.
 In 1994, the center was renamed the Straus Center for Conservation and Technical Studies in honor of Philip A. and Lynn Straus, longtime benefactors of the Harvard Art Museums.
 The Straus Center specializes in the conservation of works on paper, paintings, sculpture, decorative objects, and historical and archaeological artifacts.

 The Straus Center for Conservation today continues to play a leading role not only in preserving speciﬁc works of art but also in developing new methods and techniques for the ﬁeld of conservation and in training the next generation of conservators.